 Applicant must be an eligible organization with eligible projects.
-Applications must be submitted in CAMS through the Affordable and Special Needs Housing Program application by the due date.
-DHCD provides two application rounds a year.
+Applications must be submitted in CAMS through the Affordable and Special Needs Housing Program application by the due dates.
+DHCD provides two application rounds each program year.
 Please see program guidelines and/or the methods of distribution for more details.